CertMAP covers the core aspects of a caseworker’s role:

-To study CertMAP, you MUST be a member of the IMA with membership fees paid up to date.
+To study CertMAP, you MUST be a member of the IMA with membership fees paid.
 Find out more about membership and benefits here.

 CertMAP, is accredited by the Money and Pensions Service (MaPS) to caseworker/specialist level.
 Recognition from MaPS means that CertMAP plays a key role in assuring quality of advice across the sector.
 Read more about MaPS accreditation here.

 Many organisations state CertMAP is an essential or desirable qualification in job recruitment.

 Unlike Money and Pensions Service (MaPS) accreditation, which accredits organisations, IMA accreditation is about the individual.
 We accredit members who pass CertMAP and allow them to use MIMA (Cert) after their name.
 IMA accreditation is evidence that the individual is a competent adviser and desirable to employers, funders and strategic partners.

 You maintain IMA accreditation by complying with the IMA Continuing Professional Development (CPD) scheme.